Financial Insights

 The repo rate is one of the most powerful tools of the Reserve Bank of India for controlling the economy.
 Changes in the RBI repo rate affect banks, which in turn impact borrowers, influencing loan interest rates, EMIs, and loan tenures.
 When the repo rate rises, borrowing becomes more expensive, EMIs (Equated Monthly Instalments) increase, and economic activity may slow down.
 Conversely, when the repo rate falls, EMIs decrease, borrowing becomes cheaper, and spending and economic growth increase.

-Understanding the effects of the repo rate can help you plan your Personal Loans, savings, and investments more effectively.
+Understanding the effects of the repo rate can help you plan your Personal Loan, savings, and investments more effectively.
 This is because even a small RBI repo rate change can directly impact your loans and finances.
 Stay in control, apply for a Personal Loan with Poonawalla Fincorp today and manage your finances with ease.

 How quickly do banks update Personal Loan interest rates after an RBI repo rate change?